Charles-CS/Charles-CS/README.md

 A 21-year-old BS Computer Science student based in Cabuyao, Laguna, Philippines.
 Besides being a student and developer, I am big on joining competitions like hackathons.
 It is a great way to work on solving actual problems and meet interesting people.

 - 🔭 **Current Focus:** Scalable Web Architectures & AI Integration.
-- 🎨 **Frontend Spec:** High-fidelity, premium UI/UX interfaces with a focus on glassmorphism, fluid animations, and performance-driven responsiveness.
+- 🎨 **Frontend Spec:** High-fidelity, premium UI/UX interfaces.
-- ⚡ **Philosophy:** "Simplicity is The Ultimate Sophistication."
 - 🏆 **Experience:** Dev Kada and Sikap tala Hackathon Participant.
+- ⚡ **Philosophy:** "Great interfaces should feel like magic, but perform like clockwork."

 ---